Meat, poultry and eggs sourcing

 We partner with our suppliers and other industry stakeholders on collaborative projects to improve animal welfare and the environmental sustainability of livestock production.

-To hold our suppliers and ourselves accountable and drive industry-wide transparency, we have published the list of our Tier 1 direct suppliers and the list of their slaughterhouses (for meat and poultry) and breaking locations for eggs, along with the countries of origin.
+To hold our suppliers and ourselves accountable and drive industry-wide transparency, we have published the list of our tier 1 direct suppliers and corresponding slaughterhouses (for meat and poultry) and breaking locations for eggs, along with the countries of origin.

 Working to eliminate deforestation in meat production

-For over 10 years, we have worked on the ground to trace where our raw materials come from to assess and address deforestation-risks in our supply chains.
-With our suppliers and through the Consumer Goods Forum's Forest Positive Coalition, we are working to make our meat supply chain deforestation-free by the end of 2022.
+Over more than 10 years, we have worked on the ground to improve the traceability of our raw materials to assess and address deforestation risks in our supply chains.
+With our suppliers, and through the Consumer Goods Forum's Forest Positive Coalition, we have endeavored to ensure our meat supply chain is deforestation-free: we have reached 99.9% in 2022.
+We are now committed to maintaining and improving that status.

 Read more about our Forest Positive initiative